rledford/mongoqs/README.md

 ### Meta Fields

 Meta fields allow query parameters to be accepted by the processor but not added to the QResult Filter.
 The Meta values will appear in the QResult Meta property which is of type `map[string]string`.
 It is the developer's responsibility to parse and validate the Meta values in the QResult.
 Meta fields can be configured with aliases and a Default method.

+Meta fields may be useful for allowing clients to specify options, like allowing the request to specify a `pageMarker` (or similar) which would likely be the ObjectID of the last document in a previous query that the request handler could then use to modify the QResult Filter to include an additional parameter that queries the collection appropriately.

 ### Reserved Keys